 A Water Cooled Central Chiller is more energy efficient but an Air-Cooled Central Chiller is preferred because it has lesser maintenance costs, installation costs, and water consumption.

-An Air Cooled Central Chiller is best for the areas that have low energy cost but are deficient in water availability.
+An Air Cooled Central Chiller is best for the areas that have low energy costs but are deficient in water availability.

 6- What are the Applications of a Central Chiller?